Memphis Woman Accused Of Intentionally Running Over 16-Year-Old Brother

 At this time, it is unknown what Virginia and her brother were arguing about.

-When the guard separated the pair, he stated that Virginia purportedly went back to her car, got in, pressed on the accelerator and ran her brother over as he was walking near the busy intersection, throwing him at least 10 feet into the air.
+When the guard separated the pair, he stated that Virginia purportedly went back to her car, got in, pressed on the accelerator, and ran her brother over as he was walking near the busy intersection, throwing him at least 10 feet into the air.

 Witnesses say the impact was so hard that his shoes came off.

-Asia Meador stated that she has not been able to sleep after watching the teen being hit a car.
+Asia Meador stated that she has not been able to sleep after watching the teen being hit by a car.
 She added that as she was headed to a meeting, she recalls the terrifying sound the teen’s body made when he was struck.

 Woman accused of intentionally running over teen brother #wmc5 >>https://t.co/13eKBOYbwn pic.twitter.com/1vxoxStNEi